impresso/radio-and-newspapers-conference/_pages/practical.md

 ![Campus map](https://raw.githubusercontent.com/impresso/radio-and-newspapers-conference/refs/heads/main/images/location_plan.png)

 ### Meals
 Coffee breaks will be provided by the conference.
-Lunch is covered for speakers, other participants are welcome to eat with the group.
+Lunch is covered for speakers, other participants are welcome to eat with the group at their own expense.

 ### Online participation